 Morning

-Turning down Riley Street, visitors can find the Fisher-Price Toy Store on Girard Ave.
-Founded in 1930, East Aurora is still the company’s headquarters.
+Turning down Riley Street, visitors can find the Fisher-Price Toy Store on Girard Avenue.
+The company, founded in 1930, is still headquartered in East Aurora.

 The Millard Fillmore House on Shearer Avenue is also a must-see, as it is the only home in the country that a president built with his own hands.